 After the boys scooped us up from the spa, we drove over the St. Andrews State Park to be greeted by another gorgeous beach and pier.
 St. Andrews State Park, one of 2 protected nature preserves nearby, hugs the Gulf and has hiking trails and fishing piers.
 We stayed at the park, tooling around until just before sunset.

 Since the kids had so much fun at Pier Park the evening prior, we headed back for another healthy helping of ice cream and fudge, took a ride on SkyWheel ferris wheel, logged some shopping hours, and tore up Dave & Busters for some video games.
-As if our day wasn’t packed enough, we stopped at Wonderworks. an entertainment center focused on science exhibits.
+The next stop: Wonderworks. an entertainment center focused on science exhibits.
 Just check out the outside of the building, and you can imagine how much fun we had inside.
 On the way back to the hotel, surprise surprise, mom wanted some more photos on the beach.
-We parked and ended the evening with a walk on the beach behind our hotel and even spotted 2 dolphins swimming about.
+We parked and ended the evening with a walk on the beach.
+We began behind our hotel and even spotted 2 dolphins swimming about.
 The kids went nuts.
 Definitely a highlight of the trip for sure!

 For our last meal, we headed to Runaway Island, which was by far my favorite restaurant of the trip.
-With a 2 level dining room indoors, and a massive outdoor deck, the restaurant even had a boardwalk that extends all the way to the shores of the white sandy beach.
+It had a 2 level dining room indoors, and a massive outdoor deck.
+The restaurant even had a boardwalk that extends all the way to the shores of the white sandy beach.